saptarshi1996/Walvis-Logger/README.md

 ```

-Then create a .env file in the server folder and add the following:
+Then create a .env file in the base folder and add the following:

 ```bash